-3 The Fulmar as an ecological monitor of marine litter
+2 The Fulmar as an ecological monitor of marine litter

-The interpretation of monitoring information presented in this report requires a summary of earlier findings as published in earlier reports and peer reviewed literature (Van Franeker et al. 2011; Van Franeker & Law 2015).
+The interpretation of monitoring information presented in this report requires a summary of earlier findings as published in earlier reports and peer reviewed literature (Van Franeker et al. 2011; Van Franeker & Law 2015, Van Franeker et al. 2021).